 - Attend events on campus.
 Every semester, guest lecturers and activities take place which focus on the various disciplines.

 - Surf the web, investigating major and career choices through websites like My Next Move.
 See website resource list below.

 - Know thyself.
 That old adage is indeed a powerful one.
-Take some time to be reflective as you discuss The Element in University Scholarship.
+Take some time to reflect on your interests, values, and goals.
 Also see exploration resources below.

 Exploration Websites and Online Tools